randall-frank/DIAFLW/README.rst

 Please feel free to post issues and other questions at `DIAFLW Issues
 <https://github.com/randall-frank/DIAFLW/issues>`_.
 This is the best place
 to post questions and code.

+The game is also hosted on `itch.io<https://myleftgoat.itch.io/diaflw>`_ which provides a simpler download option and forum to discuss more gameplay related issues.

 License
 -------